CIDRAM/Docs/readme.en.md

 The way signature files are structured has not changed, so signature files intended for previous major verions can be directly migrated into v3 without any problems anticipated.

-Modules, signature files, and events each have their own dedicated directories, which is a new addition since v3 (so, for v3, they would each go into their respective dedicated directories, instead of the root of the vault).
+Since v3, modules, signature files, and events each have their own dedicated directories (so, for v3, they would each go into their respective dedicated directories, instead of the root of the vault).

 Some of the signature files, modules, and blocklists publicly available for previous major versions have been deprecated, so not everything will be available for v3.
 In most cases, they won't be needed anyway, due to new features and core functionality added since v3.